AllenNeuralDynamics/aind-data-transfer/README.md

 Tools for transferring large data to and between cloud storage providers.

 ## Installation

+To upload data to aws s3, you may need to install and configure `awscli`.
+To upload data to gcp, you may need to install and configure `gsutil`.

 To use the software, in the root directory, run
 ```
 pip install -e .